Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 #1 Wearing a support belt/pelvic binder

-Many women find that wearing a support belt as they walk helps alleviate some of the pain and tension.
+Many women find that wearing a support belt while walking can help alleviate some of the pain and tension.
 A support belt is designed to keep your pelvis stable by providing gentle compression.

 #2 Avoiding aggravating activities